 Contact Baltimore Personal Injury Attorney About Your Lawsuit

-At the Law Offices of Randolph Rice, we can advise you of how long your case could take.
+At Rice, Murtha & Psoras, we can advise you of how long your case could take.
 We cannot give you definitive answers.
 Lawsuits depend on a range of factors, many of them outside our control.
 We realize many people hurt in accidents need money fast.
-We also know accepting the first offer is usually a mistake.
-It takes time to build up your case so as the insurance company and possibly a court will know what your case is worth.
-The evidence-gathering process often reveals new material that can help your case.
+We also know accepting the first offer is usually a mistake. it takes time to build up your case so as the insurance company and possibly a court will know what your case is worth. the evidence-gathering process often reveals new material that can help your case.